 Thanks for visiting.
 I’m a writer and freelance editor.
 My current and recent projects are listed below, and you can select a menu option for more.
-My day job is technical writer for a software company, and in my spare time I volunteer for a community theatre and other organizations.
-I maintain the web site for the poetry group Open Heart Forgery, and I am the vice-president of the Romance Writers of Atlantic Canada.
+My day job is technical writer for a software company, and in my spare time I maintain the web sites and social media accounts for the poetry group Open Heart Forgery, and the Romance Writers of Atlantic Canada.

 I’ve lived in various places in British Columbia and Ontario, and reside in Nova Scotia.
 I love Library Thing and Facebook, I’m on goodreads, and have a few videos on YouTube.
 Sometimes I tweet, @trcovell, and I’m also on Instagram, tim.covell.